kallebysantos/pango-ui/README.md

 - A comprehensive color system
 - Consistent spacing and sizing

+In order to setup your own theme, its recommended to use the [themux](https://themux.vercel.app/shadcn-themes) customizer.

 ## Contributing

 I'm welcome contributions to both Pango CLI and Pango UI!
 Check out our contribution guidelines at [GitHub](https://github.com/kallebysantos/pango/blob/main/CONTRIBUTING.md) to get started or just ping me on [Discord](https://discord.com/users/kallebysantos)